 Immediately remove hard bounces – It is important that you remove hard bounces from your email lists immediately after the bounce occurs.
 Hard bounces are monitored by mailbox providers very closely and will greatly impact your deliverability if not taken care of.
 Being that this task can get incredibly tedious, many senders will use an email service provider like SocketLabs who has built in bounce processing that will automatically add hard bounces to a suppression list so these inactive addresses do not continuously receive your email.

-Again, understanding the answer to the question “what is a bounced email?” is just one small piece of the greater email deliverability puzzle.
+Again, email bounces are just one small piece of the greater email deliverability puzzle.
 While you should always be looking to get your bounce rates as low as possible you should also be focusing on the greater topic of deliverability.
 Deliverability can be a large topic to handle on your own.
 Many high volume email senders will use email service providers, like SocketLabs, to help build their email infrastructure and maximize their deliverability.
 If you want to learn more about how SocketLabs can help build and optimize your email delivery solution for free, visit our pricing plans page.